TurboGears/tg2docs/docs/turbogears/authentication.rst

 and ``forget`` methods.

-The ``identify`` method is the one we are looking to catch the token value and return an identity that ``TGAuthMetadata`` can use to authenticate our user.
+The ``identify`` method is the one we are looking to catch the token value and return an identity that your application-specific authmetadata object can use to authenticate our user.

 ``remember`` and ``forget`` methods are intended when the server can also drive the fact that the values requred to identify the user must be provided on subsequent